metomi/metomi-vms/README.md

 Here you should give your key a name, e.g. "vagrant" or "metomi-vms" etc. You should keep the **pem** file format, and then click **Create key pair**.
 Save this file to your local machine, and ensure it has the correct permissions so that it is only readable by you.

 You should add the name of and full path to your key to your **_aws-credentials_** file.
-Note that the name should not include the any extension (e.g. `.pem`), but the full path should.
+Note that the name should not include any extension (e.g. `.pem`), but the full path should.

 ### Create a security group to limit IP access to your VM